-First, there’s one crucial aspect to clarify.
 As you probably know, the majority of Facebook is made up of personal profiles.
 However, if you’re a business looking to establish your presence on the social network, you’ll need to create a Page instead.

 Pages are Facebook’s equivalent of a business profile.
 Pages look similar to profile